richteri/form3-client-go/README.md

 ## TODO

+- refactor tests using a test framework to make the code more maintainable in a TDD manner
 - hide internal structs & functions from client pkg
-- use a test library
-- increase coverage
 - setup IT containerization
 - ...